(Page Created 6/18/20 Updated 4/17/26)

 This posture allows accountability without collapse and growth without shame.

-Performance environments: sport, work, and leadership are powerful character laboratories because they expose reference conflicts, compress feedback cycles, and make breakdown visible.
+Performance environments: sport, work, and leadership are powerful character development laboratories because they expose reference conflicts, compress feedback cycles, and make breakdown visible.

 Within the Optima Bowling World, performance is not used to test character, but to reveal and develop it.
 This distinction matters.